-A: Landowners are liable for dangerous conditions on their land only if they know of the condition and purposely choose not to warn others or safeguard others from that condition.
+A: Most recreational use statutes protect landowners' conduct unless it falls under the definition of malicious conduct (see above).
+Generally, this means that landowners are liable for dangerous conditions on their land only if they know of the condition and purposely choose not to warn others or safeguard others from that condition.
 Landowners are therefore not responsible for unknown conditions of their land and are not required to ensure the safety of their land should they open it up for public recreational use.
-Check your state's statute to see how it addresses malicious conduct (see 'Dangerous Conditions' above)'.
+Check your state's statute to see how it addresses malicious conduct.